JiashengAtGitHub/Minimum-Snap-Trajectory-Generation-of-the-Quadrotor/README.md

 * The 3rd part of A corresponds to continuity on each waypoints, here I use 4th derivative.

 ## 3. The problems I might work on in the future.
-* Do trial of making the whole trajectory expressed as one polynimial.
+* Do trial of making the whole trajectory expressed as one polynomial.
 See what will happen.
-* **specify full desired condition at each waypoints.**
+* **Specify full desired condition at each waypoints.**
 * Study on spatial scaling & temporal scaling & optimal segments.